Why would we build a low-cost On-Demand OpenStack Private Cloud?

 How are we addressing these barriers?

 First, we have built a full HyperConverged On-Demand Private Cloud that starts with only three servers.
-It can be spun up in about 20 minutes and used on a daily basis for as little as $22/day.
+It can be spun up in about 45 minutes and used on a daily basis for under $20/day.
 It is fully production-ready, with the OpenStack core services plus services we recommend for efficient day 2 operations.

 1) Scalable enterprise architecture.
 It is simple to create new private clouds or to scale up or down existing private clouds.
 Our OpenStack Storage is based on Ceph Octopus, the latest and most performant Ceph yet.
 A customer can grow and shrink their data storage as needed.